juntossomosmais/frontend-challenge/README.md

 ## Questions

-If you have some questions or suggestions, send your questions directly to xx or opening a issue.
+If you have some questions or suggestions, send your questions directly to us or opening a issue.